talk2car/Talk2Car/README.md

 ```
 python3 ./example.py --root $NUSCENES
 ```

+### Option 2: Downloading only the required images

+If you are interested in only downloading the required images, please take a look [here](https://github.com/talk2car/Talk2Car/tree/master/c4av_model).
+A working baseline is also included in the above link!

 ## Example
 An example image is given below for the following command: "You can park up ahead behind <b>the silver car, next to that lamppost with the orange sign on it</b>".
 The referred object is indicated in bold.